-This article explains the eviction process in South Carolina and highlights common eviction reasons, the proper steps for filing complaints, and the nuances of default judgments and appeals.
+This article explains the eviction process in SC and highlights common eviction reasons, the proper steps for filing complaints, and the nuances that may occur in court.

 Failure to Pay Rent